fadado/fado-scores/README.md

 Scores for traditional fados.

-Several kinds of scores are published in this repository:

- * There is a [data base](Database) presenting a _score_ for the harmonic analysis of all fados in [universal key notation](Notation.md).
- * Lilypond versions in [several formats](Scores) are expected for each fado: lead sheet, guitar arrangement (also in tablature notation) and rhytmic staff version for the harmonic analysis.
+Lilypond versions in several formats are presented for each fado: lead sheet, guitar arrangement (also in tablature notation) and rhytmic staff version for the universal key chord notation.

 The scores for the fados in PDF format are available to [download](https://sites.google.com/site/fadoscores/scores).